Sunday, July 13, 2025

 then fracture it”—

-the solo to say
+his solo to say

-until even the dirge
+until even the ballad

 of a wounded dove

-might fray into ontology—
+into ontology—

-but still not free
+but does that free

-his slender hands
+two slender hands

-to twist the band
+to bend the band

-into a bandage.
+into a bandage?

 No comments: